 We appreciate all of your support for our recovering women.

-Please see below for more details on the events during May or refer to the brief overview of our Month of Mae activities.
+Please refer to the brief overview of our Month of Mae activities.

-1. Rediscovering Your Creativity – Panel on May 25th at 7:30 pm – Live on Facebook
+1. Rediscovering Your Creativity – Facebook Live Panel – New Date TBA

 We have the honor of hosting a panel with three wonderful sober women talking about their different recovery stories, lives, and creative career developments.
 We are sure you will find them just as inspiring as we do.